gramineproject/graphene/Documentation/manpages/gsc.rst

    :file:`/boot`, :file:`/dev`, :file:`/proc`, :file:`/var`, :file:`/sys` and
    :file:`/etc/rc` folders, since checksums are required which either don't exist or may vary across different deployment machines.
-GSC combines these values and list of trusted files to a new manifest file.
+GSC combines these variables and list of trusted files to a new manifest file.
 Graphene's signer tool generates a SIGSTRUCT file for SGX enclave initialization.
 This tool also generates an SGX-specific manifest file.
 In a last step the entrypoint is changed to launch the :file:`apploader.sh` script which generates an Intel